Build system#

 We use versioningit to generate dynamic version from the output of git describe, and write the dynamic version into file src/espresso/_version.py (which is hidden from version control).

 When we run pip install . from the root level of this project, the generated version always ends with .core.
-This behaviour is configured by the versioningit_config variable in setup.py.
+This behaviour is configured by the versioningit_config variable in espresso_machine/versioning/__init__.py.

-When we run pip install . from _esp_build/ folder, the generated version won’t end with .core because the build script removes .core from that configuration.
+When we run pip install . from _esp_build/ folder, the generated version won’t end with .core because we use the configurations written in espresso_machine/versioning/versioning_for_full_package.py instead.